Yupan Liu

 profile.jpg

 My name is Yupan Liu (ๅˆ˜ๅฎ‡ๆ”€ in Simplified Chinese).
-I am a postdoctoral researcher (designated assistant professor), supervised by Prof. Franรงois Le Gall, at the Graduate School of Mathematics at Nagoya University.
+I am a postdoctoral researcher (designated assistant professor), supervised by Prof. Franรงois Le Gall, in the Graduate School of Mathematics at Nagoya University.

 Previously, I received my bachelorโ€™s degree in Computer Science from Zhejiang University in July 2017.
 Afterward, I earned my M.Sc. degree in Computer Science from the Hebrew University of Jerusalem in March 2020.
 More recently, I obtained my Ph.D. degree in Mathematics, advised by Prof. Franรงois Le Gall, from Nagoya University in March 2025.